Buca/EventTarget-Extension/README.md

 # EventTarget-Extension
 An extension for the native EventTarget.
-Adds an event listener list and some methods like: clearEventListener, enableEventListeners and disableEventListeners.
+Adds an event listener list and some methods like: clearEventListeners, enableEventListeners and disableEventListeners.